anthonyalmarza/dat/docs/docs/3_Fields.md

 ---

 ##### Unique - *Field Keyword Argument*
-Boolean.
+Boolean (default: False).
 If `True` then the field is indexed to force uniqueness of values in that field across all documents within the model's collection.
 If no value is given for the `index` kwarg then `pymongo.ASCENDING` is used.
 For more information about unique indexing please refer to the pymongo